i-mop vs standard mop: the results are in

 Compared with regular mopping systems, cleaning a floor with the i-mop offers some significant technical advantages that theoretically should result in a cleaner floor with lower levels of dirt and bacteria.

 Let’s review some of the features of the i-mop:

 - 350rpm brushes – substantially more mechanical action to remove soil compared with mop movements

 - Fresh cleaning solution is continually being applied as the machine moves forward.

 - All dirty solution is vacuumed up rather than being spread around the floor the way a regular mop does.

-But how do these technical differences translate to real measurable cleanliness results?
-Does it actually make any difference and give you a cleaner floor?
+But how do these technical differences translate to real measurable results?
+Does it actually make any difference to your floor?

 - Cleaning the floor with the I-mop reduced the ATP readings by 99.4% vs a reduction of 78.5% in the area cleaned with regular mopping

 - “After” test results prove the section of floor cleaned with the I-mop had an ATP reading over 75 times lower than the area cleaned with regular mopping.